mmorshedulislam/Resell-Laptop-Client/README.md

   1. Manage All Sellers (Seller verify and Delete)
   2. Manage All Buyers (Delete Buyer)

+### Login as a Admin:
+adminEmail: admin@mail.com
+adminPassword: 123456

 - ### Seller Dashboard:

 1. Add a New Product with Image upload.